sangeetashukla/OpenPedCan-analysis/README.md

-# OpenPBTA-analysis
+# OpenPedCan-analysis

 Pediatric brain tumors are the most common solid tumors and the leading cause of cancer-related death in children.
 Our ability to understand and successfully treat these diseases is hindered by small sample sizes due to the overall rarity of unique molecular subtypes and tainted grouped analyses resulting from misclassification.

+The Open Pediatric Cancer (OpenPedCan) project at the Children’s Hospital of Philadelphia is an open analysis effort that harmonizes pediatric cancer data from multiple sources.
+The OpenPedCan analyses currently include the following datasets, described more fully below:
+- TARGET
+-	Kids First Neuroblastoma
+-	OpenPBTA

+Open Pediatric Brain Tumor Atlas (OpenPBTA)
 In September of 2018, the [Children's Brain Tumor Network (CBTN)](https://cbtn.org/) released the [Pediatric Brain Tumor Atlas (PBTA)](https://cbtn.org/pediatric-brain-tumor-atlas/), a genomic dataset (whole genome sequencing, whole exome sequencing, RNA sequencing, proteomic, and clinical data) for nearly 1,000 tumors, available from the [Gabriella Miller Kids First Portal](https://kidsfirstdrc.org/).
 The Open Pediatric Brain Tumor Atlas (OpenPBTA) Project is a global open science initiative to comprehensively define the molecular landscape of tumors of 943 patients from the CBTN and the PNOC003 DIPG clinical trial from the [Pediatric Pacific Neuro-oncology Consortium](http://www.pnoc.us/) through real-time, collaborative analyses and [collaborative manuscript writing](https://github.com/AlexsLemonade/OpenPBTA-manuscript/) on GitHub.

+Therapeutically Applicable Research to Generate Effective Treatments [(TARGET)](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000218.v23.p8)
+The Therapeutically Applicable Research to Generate Effective Treatments (TARGET) Initiative is an NCI-funded collection of disease-specific projects that seeks to identify the genomic changes of pediatric cancers.
+The overall goal is to collect genomic data to accelerate the development of more effective therapies.
+OpenPedCan analyses include the seven  diseases present in the TARGET dataset: Acute Lymphoblastic Leukemia (ALL), Acute Myeloid Leukemia (AML), Clear cell sarcoma of the kidney, Neuroblastoma, Osteosarcoma, Rhabdoid tumor, and Wilm’s Tumor.

+Gabriella Miller Kids First Neuroblastoma [(Kids First)](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs001436.v1.p1)
+The Gabriella Miller Kids First Pediatric Research Program (Kids First) is a large-scale effort to accelerate research and gene discovery in pediatric cancers and structural birth defects.
+The program includes whole genome sequencing (WGS) from patients with pediatric cancers and structural birth defects and their families.
+OpenPedCan analyses include Neuroblastoma data from the Kids First project.

-The OpenPBTA operates on a pull request model to accept contributions from community participants.
+The OpenPedCan operates on a pull request model to accept contributions from community participants.
 The maintainers have set up continuous integration software to confirm the reproducibility of analyses within the project’s Docker container.

-The collaborative manuscript is authored using [Manubot](https://manubot.org) software to provide an up-to-date public version of the manuscript.
-The project maintainers include scientists from [Alex's Lemonade Stand Foundation's Childhood Cancer Data Lab](https://www.ccdatalab.org/) and the [Center for Data-Driven Discovery in Biomedicine at the Children's Hospital of Philadelphia](https://d3b.center/).
+The project maintainers include scientists from [Department of Biomedical and Health Informatics at the Children's Hospital of Philadelphia ](https://www.research.chop.edu/department-of-biomedical-and-health-informatics) and the [Center for Data-Driven Discovery in Biomedicine at the Children's Hospital of Philadelphia](https://d3b.center/).
-We invite researchers to join OpenPBTA to help rigorously characterize the genomic landscape of these diseases to enable more rapid discovery of additional mechanisms contributing to the pathogenesis of pediatric brain and spinal cord tumors and overall accelerate clinical translation on behalf of patients.
+We invite researchers to join OpenPedCan to help rigorously characterize the genomic landscape of these diseases to enable more rapid discovery of additional mechanisms contributing to the pathogenesis of pediatric brain and spinal cord tumors and overall accelerate clinical translation on behalf of patients.

 **New to the project?
 Please be sure to read the following documentation before contributing:**